Energising the Northern Territory's renewable future.

 - Increasing human capacity and skills, training and development, employment opportunities across the renewable energy sector

-Intyalheme was established with a Northern Territory Government grant ($5 million over 3 years) and is developing a sustainable business model so that its contribution to the energy sector is ongoing.
+Intyalheme was established with $5m seed funding from the Northern Territory Government grant, and is developing a sustainable business model so that its contribution to the energy sector is ongoing.
 Intyalheme is a flagship project of DKA governed by a consortium of representatives from DKA, the Northern Territory Government, Power and Water Corporation, Charles Darwin University and Ekistica.